 Based on the in-depth analysis of good writing, this course creates a range of opportunities for students to develop writing proficiency across genres, media, and contexts.
 Students will expect to write regularly and receive one-on-one guidance on all aspects of writing.
+There will be three writing-focused classes during the entire course.
 Through close reading, revised writing, and engaged discussion, students will learn to use writing as a powerful tool for reflection and expression as well as as a means of engaging with and moving the world.

 Dr. Kemick is an award-winning poet, journalist, and fiction writer.
 His new nonfiction book, I Am Herod, takes readers backstage and undercover at one of the world’s largest religious events.
 He is also the author of Caribou Run, a collection of poetry.